jeffmccune/puppet_for_the_win/README.markdown

 The `build.bat` build script _should_ work just fine with a build system like Jenkins.
 If it does not, please let us know.

+# Building from Specific Repositories and Branches #

+The build system can be used to build a specific branch or repository of Puppet and Facter.
+To customize the Git reference to build you can first specific the repositories to clone with the `windows:clone` task and then specify the reference to checkout using the `windows:checkout` task.

+This example builds a package given the latest development heads of the 2.7.x and 1.6.x integration branches.

+    rake clean
+    rake windows:clone[git://github.com/puppetlabs/puppet.git,git://github.com/puppetlabs/facter.git]
+    rake windows:checkout[origin/2.7.x,origin/1.6.x]
+    rake windows:build

 EOF